-- to approve the control plans, examine the results of control audits performed by the periodic control departments as well as the work carried out by permanent control and the compliance function, and, if necessary, make recommendations to the executive body on needed improvements, - analyze the findings of external control audits, including those of the regulatory authorities, and monitor the implementation of recommendations by the group's entities, - ensure that the actions and tasks of the various control and compliance participants complement each other, - validate all new control procedures or changes affecting the organization of control functions; in 2013 for example, it approved the new methodology for monitoring recommendations made at the time of inspections at the networks and audits at the other business entities and functions, as well as the new methodology for certifying the financial statements of the local Crédit Mutuel Caisses.
+- function, and, if necessary, make recommendations to the executive body on needed improvements, - analyze the findings of external control audits, including those of the regulatory authorities, and monitor the implementation of recommendations by the Group's entities, - ensure that the actions and tasks of the various control and compliance participants complement each other, - validate all new control procedures or changes affecting the organization of control functions; in 2013 for example, it approved the new methodology for monitoring recommendations made at the time of inspections at the networks and audits at the other business entities and functions, as well as the new methodology for certifying the financial statements of the Crédit Mutuel Local Banks.
 The document formalizing the organization and relations within the network periodic control department and between the central function and the regional periodic control departments was also submitted to the committee.